zhivchick/model-server/readme.md

 ### 1. Installation

-Install the server prerequisites along with the verified working baseline versions of `mlx-lm` and the `goose` engine:
+Install the server prerequisites

 ```bash
 # Install core server dependencies
 pip install fastapi uvicorn starlette
 ```

+along with the verified working baseline versions of `mlx-lm` and the `goose` engine.

 ### 2. Usage

-Run the stateful backend server pointing to your local 4-bit Qwen model path with optimized context boundaries and prefill step tuning:
+Run the backend server pointing to your local model path with optimized context boundaries and prefill step tuning:

 ```bash
 python tq_server.py \